5 minute read

 The wider picture

-Whilst France is the latest European country seeking to extend mandatory e-invoicing and e-reporting across all business transactions (Italy having been the first to do so), they are very unlikely to be the last.
+France is just one of a number of European countries seeking to extend mandatory e-invoicing and e-reporting across all business transactions (Italy having been the first to do so).
 Thanks to the numerous benefits of e-invoicing, which include increased speed of payments, a reduction in manual effort and significant operational savings for both sender and receiver, it is expected that a growing number of countries will unveil similar plans in the months and years to come (Poland and Hungary are already well on the way, for example).
 With this in mind, it makes even more sense to invest in implementing an e-invoicing or wider EDI solution as soon as possible!

 Want more information?